dfsp-spirit/freesurfer_parallel_scripts/README.md

 * First convert the raw DICOM files to NIFTI format using [dcm2nii](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage).
 * Use the script [cross-sectional/preproc_reconall_parallel.bash](./cross-sectional/preproc_reconall_parallel.bash) from this repository to run recon-all for all NIFTI files in parallel.
-* If you want to add a global brain measure (like total brain volume) as a covariate during modeling during the statistical analysis later, run the script extractTotalBrainMeasures.bash to compute the measures for all subjects.
+* If you want to add a global brain measure (like total brain volume) as a covariate during modeling during the statistical analysis later, run the script [tools/extract_total_brain_measures.bash](./tools/extract_total_brain_measures.bash) to compute the measures for all subjects.

 Note: If you will get data for a second wave later and intend to run a longitudinal analysis then, please read about the longitudinal pipeline now to avoid duplicate work later.